Black Gold (TV series)

-Black Gold was a reality-documentary television series that chronicles three oil drilling rigs in Andrews County, Texas, 30 miles northwest of Odessa.
+Black Gold is a reality-documentary television series that chronicles three oil drilling rigs in Andrews County, Texas, 30 miles northwest of Odessa.
 It was partly produced by Thom Beers, creator of Deadliest Catch and Ice Road Truckers.
 The Black Gold theme song was sung by country music star Trace Adkins.
 The title "Black Gold" comes from a slang term for oil.

 Black Gold aired Wednesday nights on truTV at 10pm.
 It is also shown as a special presentation on TNT in high definition.
 The show also airs in the United Kingdom on ITV4 and debuted in Australia on A&E on February 4, 2016.

 Series overview

 First season

 The first season follows three rigs — Longhorn, Viking, and Big Dog—that have only 50 days to successfully locate and retrieve the crude oil.
 The roughnecks, as they are called on the rig, endure exhausting and dangerous work demands.
 Oil rigs Longhorn and Viking are funded by wildcatter Mike Lamonica while the Big Dog is funded by wildcatter Autry Stephens, both of whom have put up millions of dollars in hopes of finding new deposits of oil.
 The show also features pipe salesman Michael “Rooster” McConaughey, brother of actor Matthew McConaughey and a self-made millionaire who stars in the CNBC series West Texas Investors Club.
 The first season was the highest rated series to date on TruTV.